secondRZ/swe-interview/topics/web-development.md

 * [Stateless functional components when you can](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc).
 * [Virtual DOM Benefits](http://stackoverflow.com/questions/21109361/why-is-reacts-concept-of-virtual-dom-said-to-be-more-performant-than-dirty-mode)
+* Two types of components: containers and presentational.
+  * Container components source the data, and deal with state.
+  * A presentational component should only be concerned with rendering the view.
+There should be no behavior involved \(fetching data, manipulating data, etc.\) Any events should be called as props, that came from parents \(e.g: this.props.addUser\(\)\), though it can format data for the view \(like changing the format of a date\).
+Any state involved should only deal with the view, not data more important to the application itself \(like value={this.state.name}\).
 * Two types of presentation components: logical and pure:
   * Logical presentation components manage their own internal state \(NEVER APPLICATION STATE.
 Only data that will never be helpful to any other components \(like a stopwatch\)\).
 * * Pure **stateless** components simply present the data given to them via props.